 posted Feb 20, 2015, 8:21 AM by Ellen Crews [ updated Feb 20, 2015, 8:25 AM ]

-It seemed simple enough. design challenge in 8th grade math about buying a car.
+It seemed simple enough.
+A design challenge in 8th grade math about buying a car.
 The idea is that students choose form a list of fictional buyers, empathize with the buyer, and select a car based on the buyer’s needs.
 To help with empathy, each buyer has a financial statement along with some other background information.
 For the math content, students had to calculate the amount of flexible spending money each month for their buyer, look at different payment plans, graph and compare the plans, and generate a linear equation to describe each payment option.

 I obsessed on creating a website with all of the necessary steps and information.
 I spent way too much time on the details, telling myself that it was worth it because it would help build both my technical skills and my standing curriculum.
 I looked forward to seeing the engaged look on my students’ faces as they tackled the real-world problem.
 I didn’t see that look; I saw confusion.